newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/residential-health-care-facility-license.md

 name: Apply for Your Free-standing Residential Health Care Facility License
 webflowName: "Healthcare: Free-standing Residential Health Care Facility"
-summaryDescriptionMd: You need a license to own and/or operate a new or existing free-standing residential health care facility, such as an [EXAMPLE?].
+summaryDescriptionMd: You need a license to own and/or operate a new or existing `free-standing residential health care facility|residential-health-care-facility`, such as an [EXAMPLE?].
 industryId:
   - healthcare
 callToActionText: Apply for My License